geerlingguy/jeffgeerling-com/README.md

 I decided to open-source my website's codebase to help other Drupal users see how I built and maintain this site.
 If you like what you see or have been helped in any way by this project, please consider supporting me via [Patreon](https://www.patreon.com/geerlingguy), [GitHub Sponsors](https://github.com/sponsors/geerlingguy), or another [affiliate link](https://www.jeffgeerling.com/affiliates).

+## Deploying to Production

+Currently the process for deploying runs from the Midwestern Mac infrastructure playbook:

+    ansible-playbook playbook.yml --tags=deploy

 ## Local Environment

 The first time you start using this project, you need to create your local settings file: